lucasjoliveau/doc/en/administration/on_premise/source.md

     C:\> python odoo-bin -r dbuser -w dbpassword --addons-path=addons -d mydb

-Where `CommunityPath` is the path of the Odoo Community installation, `dbuser` is the PostgreSQL login, `dbpassword` is the PostgreSQL password, and `mydb` is the name of the PostgreSQL database.
+Where `CommunityPath` is the path of the Konvergo ERP Community installation, `dbuser` is the PostgreSQL login, `dbpassword` is the PostgreSQL password, and `mydb` is the name of the PostgreSQL database.